-Touchscreen display (1) Used for selection of set values, menus and settings, as well as display of actual values and status.
+Touchscreen display (1) Used for selection of set values, menus, status and display of actual values and status.
 The touchscreen can be operated with the fingers or with a stylus.
 Rotary knob with push button function Left knob (turn): adjusting the voltage set value, or setting the parameter values in the menu.
-(2) Left knob (push): selection of the decimal position to be changed (cursor) in the current value selection.
+(2) Left knob (push): selection of the decimal position to be changed (cursor) for the assigned value.
 Right knob (turn): adjusting the current, power or resistance set value, or setting parameter values in the menu.
-Right knob (push): selection of the decimal position to be changed (cursor) in the current value selection.
+Right knob (push): selection of the decimal position to be changed (cursor) for the assigned value.
 On/Off Button for DC output (3) Used to toggle the DC output between on and off, also used to start a function run.
 The LEDs "On" and "Off" indicate the state of the DC output, no matter if the device is manually controlled or remotely (4) USB-A port (4) For the connection of standard USB sticks.
 See section "1.9.6.5.
 USB port (front side)" for more details.